 The Xpeng Mona M03

 Mona has an interesting history.
 Originally, it was a joint project with ride-hailing giant DiDi under the Mona brand name.
-The plan was that Xpeng would develop the cars and DiDi the software.
-But things didn’t work out and Xpeng took over the entire project.
+The plan was that Xpeng would develop the cars and DiDi would develop the software.
+But things didn’t work out, and Xpeng took over the entire project.
 Mona then became a new series of budget EVs under the Xpeng brand.
 The M03 is Mona’s first car.
 The full name is Xpeng Mona M03.

 The interior is maximal minimalist, with a large-diameter two-spoke steering wheel and a 15.6-inch touch screen.
 It doesn’t have a driver’s display or a HUD.
 The L2 ADAS is called XNGP, developed in-house by Xpeng.
 The system offers a lot of sensors for the segment, with two millimeter-wave radars + twelve ultrasonic radars + seven cameras.